Gunzalez/marshall/README.md

 marshall
 ========

-HTML, CSS and JS for the Marshall Trailers website rebranding
+HTML, CSS and JS for the Marshall Trailers website re-branding.
+Please check test site of receiving email notification of commit/push.